2025 FULL Bucharest Travel Guide: what to do, places to visit, day trips, going out & more!

 - 7. Step into communist history at the former Communist Party headquarters

-- 8. Admire the art deco architecture at the Odeon Theater
+- 8. Admire the Art Deco architecture at the Odeon Theater

 - 9. Visit one of the oldest buildings in Bucharest, Casa Capsa